ASU-VDA-Lab/MLCAD26-Contest/README.md

 ## Contest Challenges Include:

-- Designing a design-adaptive Resizer algorithm for OpenROAD that dynamically modifies timing optimization strategies based on the characteristics of each design.
+- Designing a design-adaptive timing optimization algorithm for OpenROAD that dynamically modifies strategies based on the characteristics of each design.
 - Applying LLM-based or agentic optimization workflows to discover, generate, or evolve timing optimization moves beyond fixed heuristics.
 - Demonstrating improved timing closure and overall design quality after placement legalization and global routing, while balancing power, routability, and runtime constraints.

-## Updates:
-We have extended the alpha submission deadline to TBD.

 ## Why Participate?

-- Showcase your AI-driven EDA innovations and state-of-the-art algorithms for the Resizer.
+- Showcase your AI-driven EDA innovations and state-of-the-art algorithms for the Resizer. **Winners will have invited papers in the MLCAD 2026 Proceedings! **
 - Apply for **travel grants** (available for eligible participants) to MLCAD 2026.
 - Winners will receive high-performance NVIDIA GPUs as prizes!